Scythian religion: Ritual cannibalism

+Flagellation

+The flagellation of boys was a ritual performed as part of the cult of the "Scythian Artemis."

 Sun worship

-Herodotus mentioned that the Massagetai worshipped only the Sun-god, to whom they sacrificed horses, which referred to the cult of the supreme Sun-god Mithra, who was associated with the worship of fire and horses.
-When the Persian king Cyrus the Great attacked the Massagetai, their queen Tomyris swore by the Sun to kill him if he did not return back to his kingdom.
+Herodotus mentioned that the Massagetai worshipped only the Sun-god, to whom they sacrificed horses, which referred to the cult of the Iranic supreme Sun-god Miϑra, who was associated with the worship of fire and horses.
+When the Persian king Cyrus the Great attacked the Massagetai, their queen Tomyris swore by the Sun to kill him if he did not return to his kingdom.

+The Massagetaean practice of sacrificing horses to the Sun-god was also linked to the Iranic concept of the farna, that is the royal splendour, which was believed to transform the king into a sacred figure and a kind of deity who was sometimes believed to be the brother of the Sun and the Moon.

 Use of hemp

-The Scythians would ritually use the vapours of the hemp plant as an intoxicant.
+The Scythians would ritually inhale cannabis for the purposes of intoxication.

 Clergy

+Like among the other Indo-Iranic peoples, a class of professional priests existed among the Scythians.
+Scythian shaman-priests were important figures of the community who acted as keepers of knowledge.

 The priest-king

-The king of the Royal Scythians performed the duties of a priest during the pan-Scythian rituals which involved the hestiai of italics=no. Among Indo-Iranian peoples, the king had a charisma which took the physical form of gold, held to be a royal metal, and therefore the king displayed his visible extraordinary powers by controlling the gold hestiai of Tapatī́.
+The king of the Royal Scythians performed the duties of a priest during the pan-Scythian rituals which involved the hestiai of Tabiti.
+Among Indo-Iranic peoples, the king had a charisma which took the physical form of gold, held to be a royal metal, and therefore the king displayed his visible extraordinary powers by controlling the gold hestiai of Tabiti.

 The

-The Anarya (meaning "unmanly"; rendered by Greek writers as ἐνάρεες and ἀναριεῖς) were a section of the Scythian clergy composed of transvestite priests.
+The Anarya (meaning "unmanly"; rendered by Greek writers as ἐνάρεες and ἀναριεῖς) were a section of the Scythian clergy composed of androgynous priests, who were of male sex but feminine-presenting and considered to be of a third gender.